joneswack/dp-rfs/README.md

 This repository contains PyTorch implementations of various random feature maps for polynomial and general dot product kernels.
 In particular, we provide implementations using complex random projections that can improve the kernel approximation significantly.
 For dot product kernels, we provide an algorithm that minimizes the variance of the random feature approximation and can also be used in conjunction with the Gaussian kernel.

-The basic building block of random features for dot product kernels are polynomial sketches that approximate the polynomial kernel of degree *p*.
+The basic building block of random features for dot product kernels are Polynomial Sketches that approximate the polynomial kernel of degree *p*.
 Such random projections can be seen as linear random projections applied to *p*-times self-tensored input features.
 If *p=1*, these sketches reduce to standard linear random projections.

 For more information and a description of the novelties of this work, consult the associated technical reports: